numberscope/backscope/README.md

 [installing backscope on Ubuntu](doc/install-ubuntu.md), which can perhaps also be tailored to other Linux distributions or other operating systems.)

-1. Install Git if need be and clone this repo from `github.com/numberscope/backscope`.
+1. Install Git, if need be, and clone this repo by calling `git clone github.com/numberscope/backscope`.
 Switch to the top-level directory of the clone.
+2. Nest the OEIS metadata repository within this one by calling `git clone https://github.com/oeis/oeisdata`.
+   + As of 2025, the metadata repository contains about 0.6&nbsp;GB of current data and 0.5&nbsp;GB of Git history, for a total of 1.1&nbsp;GB.
+   + To do Git operations on the nested metadata repository, call Git from anywhere inside the `oeisdata` directory.
 2. Install prerequisites:
    + Python 3 (>= version 3.9)
    + The Python 3 dev package